grapesmoker/qems2/README.md

 QEMS2 is evolving fairly rapidly.
 Features are being added frequently at the request of the users.
 There are a number of upcoming additions that will be made to QEMS2 in the next few months:

-1. Bulk question writing will allow users to write directly into a text-box instead of having to upload
+1. Bulk question writing will allow users to write directly into a text-box instead of having to upload a file.
+2. Question set status that takes tiebreakers into account.
+3. Customizable PDF generation.
+4. Pagination in long lists
+5. Full-text search